Joel Giambra

 Joel Giambra is an American politician from the State of New York.
 He is the former County Executive of Erie County, New York.

 Early life

 Giambra was born in Buffalo, New York in 1957 to a single mother, Shirley.
 He was raised in Buffalo by his mother and his grandmother.
 He lived in the Lakeview Housing Project, near the east bank of the Niagara River.
 Giambra later said, "It was an environment where everybody was poor but we didn’t know it."
 His mother eventually married Salvatore "Babe" Panaro.
 Giambra considers Panaro to be his father.
 His mother and stepfather had a daughter, Angela.
-The family was Roman Catholic.
+The family is Roman Catholic.

 Giambra attended Grover Cleveland High School and Erie Community College.